Today's Top Gainer

 CONSERVATION OF ENERGY, TECHNOLOGY ABSORPTION, FOREIGN EXCHANGE EARNINGS AND OUTGO:

-Details about the Companys CSR Policy and initiatives undertaken by the Company during the financial year 2017-18 are outlined in the Report on CSR Activities attached as "Annexure - 4" to this Annual Report.
+Details about the Companys CSR Policy and initiatives undertaken by the Company and CSR expenses incurred during the financial year 2018 - 2019 are classified in the Report on CSR attached as "Annexure - 4" to this Report.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL: